Why Motorized Horizontal Blinds Will Dominate the U.S. Automated Shading Market

 The horizontal blind has been the most widely used window covering in U.S. commercial buildings since the early 20th century.
 And after the modern mini-blind was introduced in the 1970’s, the horizontal blind also went on to thoroughly dominate the residential window-coverings market, too.

-Annual shipments of horizontal blinds dwarf those of other window covering types
+Annual shipments of horizontal blinds for use in U.S. residential buildings dwarf those of other window covering types

-Figure 1: Annual window covering shipments in the U.S. in 2013 as estimated by Bickel et al
+Figure 1: Annual residential window covering shipments in the U.S. as estimated by Bickel et al

-However, that’s not the only reason it’s going to dominate the smart-shading market.
+However, this massive installed base isn’t the only reason that motorized horizontal blinds will dominate the smart-shading market.

 The Horizontal Blind is the Most Cost-Effective Daylight-Control Device Ever Developed